-Continue to read each day with your child using either book you have a home or digital books that can be found on the Oxford Owl or Teach Your Monster to Read websites.
+Share / read a book each day with your child using either book you have a home or digital books that can be found on the Oxford Owl or Teach Your Monster to Read websites.

 Spelling and Handwriting:

-Continue to practise reading real and nonsense (alien) words using the digraphs sent home at parents evening.
-See our phonics page for further activities, websites and apps to help develop your child's skills further.
+Click here to see our phonics page for further activities, websites and apps to help develop your child's skills further.

-Practise recalling number bonds to 10.
-Write addition and subtraction equations using your number bond knowledge.
+Can they write addition and subtraction equations using their number bond knowledge?

 e.g. 10=3+7 10-3=7

 Daily counting is a great way to help your child.